dfredriksen/crossoverchallenge/README.md

 ```
 Allow user to upload a 'poster' (aka teaser) image for the video in case it is shared elsewhere
+Save button should highlight whenever there is unsaved changes
 ```

 ### v1.0.0